 If you live in in the Isle of Man or Channel Islands and are considering body donation, you may need to make financial arrangements with a local funeral director in relation to the transportation of your body to the medical school of your choice.

 Body donations are required for training and education worldwide so you may wish to consider donating your body in your current country of residence.

 Where ‘anatomical examination’ is concerned, the Human Tissue Act 2004 (the ‘HT Act’) does not apply in areas outside England, Wales and Northern Ireland.
 However, the HT Act does allow ‘imported’ bodies and other human material to be stored and used for anatomical examination in England, Wales or Northern Ireland.
 Although imported bodies and material are exempt from the HT Act’s requirements for consent, death certification and registration, a medical school might ask potential donors to follow their usual consent procedures before a donation may be accepted.
 It is possible that anatomy establishments might not want to accept donations from people who have died abroad.

-No. The Human Tissue Act requires a positive decision to be made by the person, themself, before their death.
+No. The Human Tissue Act 2004 requires a positive decision to be made in writing, by the person, before their death.